 • Increased sensitivity to temperature or chewing.

-So, if you grind at night, what can you do?
-Your dentist will recommend you to wear a nightguard to minimize the damage on the enamel.
-These guards are better if they are custom-made to ensure a right fit and the ideal material.
-However, if the grinding has been left unattended for an extended period of time, damage on teeth could be so much that it can only be restored with crowns, and even then, they have to be worn in addition to a nightguard at night.
-On other occasions, there can be fractures on teeth that can result in an extraction and replacement with either a dental implant or a bridge.
+However, if the grinding has been left unattended for an extended period of time, damage to teeth could be so severe that it can only be restored with crowns, and even then, they have to be worn in addition to a nightguard at night.

-It is therefore important to not ignore the signs of grinding, as they can easily turn into dental problems.
+It is therefore important not to ignore the signs of grinding, as they can easily turn into dental problems.
 It is also important to address the core of the issue.

 The most common causes for bruxism are